-Jaime was a Tech Lead at Google, leading a team of 20 engineers building a large-scale distributed system with a state-of-the-art, realtime collaborative web client, for an internal project that he can’t talk about.
+Jaime was a Tech Lead at Google, leading a team of 20 engineers building large-scale distributed systems and realtime collaborative applications.

 In 2006, as a Graduate Researcher, Jaime was the Lead Developer and Point of Contact for a suite of test tools for HLA Federate Compliance Testing (project under contract from the Defense Modeling and Simulation Office).
 He presented the project to the Spanish Government in the Summer 2006, and at the Simulation Interoperability Workshop (SIW) in Sweden that year.